 In the event any person has ceased to be a member of the club for any reason, he shall not be reinstated but may, by meeting the eligibility requirements of a new member, apply for a new membership in the club as set forth in Article IX, Section 4, hereof.

 If membership ceases, former member property, docks etc., must be removed from Lynco property.
 Lynco property being Lynwood Lake and/or Forbis Lake and surrounding land.
 Property to be removed at former member’s expense.
-If said property is not remove, Lynco reserves the right to remove former member’s property and bill former member for said expenses up to and including placing a lean on the former member’s property.
+If said property is not removed, Lynco reserves the right to remove former member’s property and bill former member for said expenses up to and including placing a lien on the former member’s property.